crbuch/pyomatting/README.md

 // Perform alpha matting on ImageData with trimap in alpha channel const alphaImageData = await closedFormMatting(combinedImageData);

+// With entropy trimap refinement for over-confident predictions const refinedResult = await closedFormMatting(combinedImageData, 1024, true);
 ```

 ## API Reference

 ### Core Functions

-#### `closedFormMatting(imageData: ImageData): Promise<ImageData>`
+#### `closedFormMatting(imageData: ImageData, maxDimension: number, useEntropyTrimap: boolean): Promise<ImageData>`

-Performs closed-form alpha matting on a single image with trimap encoded in the alpha channel.
+Performs closed-form alpha matting on a single image using a trimap encoded in the alpha channel.

 **Parameters:**
-- `imageData`: ImageData from canvas containing both the source image and trimap:
+- `imageData`: ImageData from canvas containing the source image with trimap in alpha channel:
-  - RGB channels: Original image colors (0-255)
+  - RGB channels: Original image colors
-  - Alpha channel: Trimap values where 0=background, 255=foreground, 128=unknown
+  - Alpha channel: Trimap where 0=background, 255=foreground, 128=unknown
+- `maxDimension` (optional): Maximum dimension for processing.
+Images larger than this will be downscaled.
+Default: 1024
+- `useEntropyTrimap` (optional): Apply entropy-based trimap refinement for over-confident predictions.
+Default: false

-**Returns:** ImageData containing the computed RGBA result image (with foreground colors and computed alpha)
+**Returns:** ImageData containing the computed RGBA result image (with foreground colors and alpha)

 #### `initializePyodide(): Promise<void>`